Modeling Psychotherapy Dialogues with Kernelized Hashcode Representations: A Nonparametric Information-Theoretic Approach: Empirical Evaluation

-Given a textual response $S^M$~(of Person B) generated by a particular method, and the true textual response $S^A$~(of person A), all words are first mapped to their corresponding embeddings.
-An average across the words in each response is computed, and the cosine between the two resulting vectors constitutes the {\em embedding average} similarity metric.

-Another approach to computing response-level embeddings is to use vector extrema, where, for each dimension of the word vectors, we select the most extreme value amongst all word vectors in the response, and use that value in the response-level embedding; the cosine similarity is then computed between the corresponding response-level embeddings, resulting into a metric called {\em embedding extrema} \cite{liu2016not}.

-Finally, the third metric, {\em embedding greedy}, does not compute response-level embeddings.
-Instead, given two responses $S^M$ and $S^A$, each token $w \in S^M$ is greedily matched with a token $w' \in S^A$ having maximum cosine similarity of the corresponding word embeddings, and the total score is averaged across all words $w$~\cite{liu2016not}.

-\shrink{ {\em Information-theoretic metrics.} The second group of metrics directly evaluates the quality of hashcodes obtained using our models.
+{\em Information-theoretic metrics.} The second group of metrics directly evaluates the quality of hashcodes obtained using our models.
 For each method, we will report the proposed MI lower bound~(\emph{MI LB}) from \thmref{thm:mi_lb}, as well as its normalized version~(NMI LB).
 For each of the metrics, \emph{higher values} mean better performance.

-Finally, we report the {\em hashcode inference accuracy (HIA)}, i.e. the accuracy of predicitng hashcode bits of response B using RF classifiers.
-We also obtain the baseline accuracy~(\emph{Baseline}), using a trivial classifier that always chooses the most-frequent class label. }
+We also report the {\em hashcode inference accuracy (HIA)}, i.e. the accuracy of predicting hashcode bits of response B using RF classifiers.
+We also obtain the baseline accuracy~(\emph{Baseline}), using a trivial classifier that always chooses the most-frequent class label.

-The mean and standard deviation statistics for each metric are computed over 10 runs of the experiment, as mentioned above; in the case of the accuracy metric, the statistics are computed over all (100) hashcode bits and over 10 trials.